 - Use boiling hot water to scrub every corner and crevice of the birdhouse.
 You can also use a diluted bleaching solution for efficiently wiping out all unwanted parasites.
 Make sure to clean the entrance and ventilation holes.

 - Douse your birdhouse with water if you have chosen to use bleach to remove all traces of the chemical.

 - Sun-dry your birdhouse for at least a day as extra precaution against chemicals.

 - Add a layer of clean hay or wood shavings to make the environment seem more welcoming to birds.

+See How to Hang a Birdhouse for the recommended mounting height for various birds.
 Cleaning your birdhouse after every breeding season will make its new occupants feel safe and welcomed, which in turn will help you sustain bird families generation after generation!

 Related Articles on Bird Houses, Bird Feeders & More